vincentqb/gradebook/README.md

 # Grade Calculator

-Goal: Calculates the final grade given the weight of each hwk, midterm, final exam and lab report.
+Goal: Calculate the final grade given the weight of each homework, midterm, final exam and lab report.

 The students are split into lecture and labs.
 Lecture accounts for 85% of the final grade and labs for 15%.
 The labs and lecture are taught by different instructors.

 ## The lab data
 * The last two columns represent quiz 1 and quiz 2.
 Each quiz is graded on the scale of 0-20.
 Each quiz is worth 10% of the lab grade.